Clifford Dowdey

 Clifford Dowdey (January 23, 1904 – May 30, 1979) was an American writer of fiction and nonfiction dealing with the American South, Virginia and especially the Civil War era.

 Early life and education

 Clifford Dowdey was born in Richmond, Virginia January 23, 1904.
 His father, who worked for Western Union, was descended from immigrants surnamed O'Dowda of County Galway, Ireland.
 His mother, a housewife, could trace her ancestors to an English settler of Jamestown.
 His grandmother lived with his family until she died when Dowdey was age 19.
 Four of her brothers had been Confederate soldiers, and her reminiscences spurred his lifelong interest in the American Civil War and Virginia history.
-Dowdey graduated from John Marshall High School in Richmond, then traveled to New York City to attend Columbia University from 1921–1925.
+Dowdey graduated from John Marshall High School in Richmond, then traveled to New York City to attend Columbia University from 1921 to 1925.